payw-org/jsoup-plus/docs/Inspection.md

 **Why?**

 This class use `java.io.Reader` by object composition.
-The `reader` is abstract class.
-And `reader`'s concrete type is decided dynamically at run-time when `CharacterReader` is initialized.
+The `Reader` is abstract class.
+And `Reader`'s concrete type is decided dynamically at run-time when `CharacterReader` is initialized.
 So `CharacterReader` is client and `Reader` is encapsulated algorithm in the strategy pattern.

 ```java
 public final class CharacterReader {